Colectica/cogs/docs/source/technical-guide/command-line/publish-cs.rst

 * ``[CogsLocation]``

-    The location of folder containing model.
+    The location of the folder containing model.

 * ``[TargetLocation]``

-    The location of folder where the output will be created.
+    The location of the folder where the output will be created.

 Command Line Flags
 ----------------------
-Optional inputs for publish-cs command in no particular order.
+Optional inputs for publish-cs command.

 * ``-?|-h|--help``